HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_calibration.rst

 Modify the station file
 #######################
-Define the basin in the stations.csv file basesd on the latitude and longitude coordinates of the stations.
-The coordinates have to be in multiples of 0.5 degrees.
+Define the latitude and longitude coordinates of the station in the stations.csv (an example for all 1509 stations is given here "/ReWaterGAP/input_data/static_input/stations.csv").
+To run a calibration for a specific basin, users can input the latitude and longitude values for stations within a specific basin.

 Run the WaterGAP calibration
 ############################